awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: [LogConfiguration](https://docs.aws.amazon.com/batch/latest/APIReference/API_LogConfiguration.html) object
 Required: No
 `logDriver`
 The log driver to use for the job\.
 By default, AWS Batch enables the `awslogs` log driver\.
-The valid values listed for this parameter are log drivers that the Amazon ECS container agent can communicate with by default\.
+The valid values that are listed for this parameter are log drivers that the Amazon ECS container agent can communicate with by default\.
 This parameter maps to `LogConfig` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--log-driver` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 By default, jobs use the same logging driver that the Docker daemon uses\.
 However, the job can use a different logging driver than the Docker daemon by specifying a log driver with this parameter in the job definition\.
-If you want to specify another logging driver for a job, then the log system must be configured on the container instance in the compute environment\.
-Or, alternatively, you should configure it on another log server to provide remote logging options\.
+If you want to specify another logging driver for a job, the log system must be configured on the container instance in the compute environment\.
+Or, alternatively, configure it on another log server to provide remote logging options\.
 For more information about the options for different supported log drivers, see [Configure logging drivers](https://docs.docker.com/engine/admin/logging/overview/) in the Docker documentation\.
 AWS Batch currently supports a subset of the logging drivers that are available to the Docker daemon\.
 Additional log drivers might be available in future releases of the Amazon ECS container agent\.
 The supported log drivers are `awslogs`, `fluentd`, `gelf`, `json-file`, `journald`, `logentries`, `syslog`, and `splunk`\.
-Jobs that are running on Fargate resources are restricted to the `awslogs` and `splunk` log drivers\.
+Jobs that run on Fargate resources are restricted to the `awslogs` and `splunk` log drivers\.
 This parameter requires version 1\.18 of the Docker Remote API or greater on your container instance\.
 To check the Docker Remote API version on your container instance, log into your container instance and run the following command: `sudo docker version | grep "Server API version"`
-The Amazon ECS container agent that's running on a container instance must register the logging drivers that are available on that instance with the `ECS_AVAILABLE_LOGGING_DRIVERS` environment variable\.
+The Amazon ECS container agent that runs on a container instance must register the logging drivers that are available on that instance with the `ECS_AVAILABLE_LOGGING_DRIVERS` environment variable\.
 Otherwise, the containers placed on that instance can't use these log configuration options\.
 For more information, see [Amazon ECS Container Agent Configuration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html) in the *Amazon Elastic Container Service Developer Guide*\.
 `awslogs`
 Specifies the Amazon CloudWatch Logs logging driver\.
 For more information, see [Using the awslogs log driver](using_awslogs.md) and [Amazon CloudWatch Logs logging driver](https://docs.docker.com/config/containers/logging/awslogs/) in the Docker documentation\.
 `fluentd`
 Specifies the Fluentd logging driver\.
-For more information, including usage and options, see [Fluentd logging driver](https://docs.docker.com/config/containers/logging/fluentd/) in the Docker documentation\.
+For more information including usage and options, see [Fluentd logging driver](https://docs.docker.com/config/containers/logging/fluentd/) in the Docker documentation\.
 `gelf`
 Specifies the Graylog Extended Format \(GELF\) logging driver\.
-For more information, including usage and options, see [Graylog Extended Format logging driver](https://docs.docker.com/config/containers/logging/gelf/) in the Docker documentation\.
+For more information including usage and options, see [Graylog Extended Format logging driver](https://docs.docker.com/config/containers/logging/gelf/) in the Docker documentation\.
 `journald`
 Specifies the journald logging driver\.
-For more information, including usage and options, see [Journald logging driver](https://docs.docker.com/config/containers/logging/journald/) in the Docker documentation\.
+For more information including usage and options, see [Journald logging driver](https://docs.docker.com/config/containers/logging/journald/) in the Docker documentation\.
 `json-file`
 Specifies the JSON file logging driver\.
-For more information, including usage and options, see [JSON File logging driver](https://docs.docker.com/config/containers/logging/json-file/) in the Docker documentation\.
+For more information including usage and options, see [JSON File logging driver](https://docs.docker.com/config/containers/logging/json-file/) in the Docker documentation\.
 `splunk`
 Specifies the Splunk logging driver\.
-For more information, including usage and options, see [Splunk logging driver](https://docs.docker.com/config/containers/logging/splunk/) in the Docker documentation\.
+For more information including usage and options, see [Splunk logging driver](https://docs.docker.com/config/containers/logging/splunk/) in the Docker documentation\.
 `syslog`
 Specifies the syslog logging driver\.
-For more information, including usage and options, see [Syslog logging driver](https://docs.docker.com/config/containers/logging/syslog/) in the Docker documentation\.
+For more information including usage and options, see [Syslog logging driver](https://docs.docker.com/config/containers/logging/syslog/) in the Docker documentation\.
 Type: String
 Required: Yes
 Valid values: `awslogs` \| `fluentd` \| `gelf` \| `journald` \| `json-file` \| `splunk` \| `syslog`
 If you have a custom driver that's not listed earlier that you would like to work with the Amazon ECS container agent, you can fork the Amazon ECS container agent project that's [available on GitHub](https://github.com/aws/amazon-ecs-agent) and customize it to work with that driver\.
-We encourage you to submit pull requests for changes that you would like to have included\.
-However, Amazon Web Services doesn't currently support that are running modified copies of this software\.
+We encourage you to submit pull requests for changes that you want to have included\.
+However, Amazon Web Services doesn't currently support requests that run modified copies of this software\.
 `options`
 Log configuration options to send to a log driver for the job\.
 This parameter requires version 1\.19 of the Docker Remote API or greater on your container instance\.
 Type: String to string map
 Required: No
 `secretOptions`
-An object representing the secret to pass to the log configuration\.
+An object that represents the secret to pass to the log configuration\.
 For more information, see [Specifying sensitive data](specifying-sensitive-data.md)\.
 Type: object array
 Required: No
 `name`